apache/cloudstack-documentation/source/adminguide/networking.rst

    -  **Promiscuous Mode**.
 Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

-      *Reject* - The switch drops any outbound frame from a virtual machine adapter with a source MAC address that is different from the one in the .vmx configuration file.
+      *Reject* - The switch drops any outbound frame from an Instance adapter with a source MAC address that is different from the one in the .vmx configuration file.

       *Accept* - The switch does not perform filtering, and permits all outbound frames.